Local and Community Resources

 School Food Programs

-Summit County is continually working with providers to ensure that anyone in our community who is symptomatic, or falls into a risk category and is asymptomatic, may easily receive a test.
+Summit County is continually working with providers to ensure that anyone in our community who is symptomatic, high-risk, or asymptomatic, may easily receive a test.
 All providers are using the same test, so individuals may choose whichever of the following options they prefer, and all providers will contact the patient following testing with results and further guidance on care based on results.

 - Asymptomatic testing is available for high risk categories such as: